 - Free to open an account: There are no extra fees or costs to open an account.

-- Opening an account online: You can open your account from your computer or smartphone.
+- Open an account online: You can open your account from your computer or smartphone.

 - It’s in English: The N26 website, application, and app can be accessed in English.